yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 ## YN0069 - `REDUNDANT_PACKAGE_EXTENSION`

 A packageExtension is detected by Yarn as being unneeded, which means that the selected packages have the same behavior with and without the extension.

+## YN0070 - `NM_CANT_INSTALL_PORTAL`

+A portal dependency cannot be installed, because incompatible version of a dependency exists in the parent package.
+This prevents portal representation for node_modules installs without a need to write files into portal's target directory, which is forbidden for security reasons.